-When LGBTQ individuals resettled in gayborhoods, they chose housing in low income areas they could afford, which had been (and continued to be) deprived of investment by financial institutions and government.
-This is because subsequent to suburbanization, many urban areas remained under-developed and under-valued, except to the residents who made their homes there, until the beginning of the 21st Century.
+When LGBTQ individuals resettled in gayborhoods, they chose housing in low-income areas they could afford, which had been (and continued to be) deprived of investment by financial institutions and government.
+This is because, after suburbanization, many urban areas remained under-developed and under-valued, except to the residents who made their homes there, until the beginning of the 21st Century.

-Increased interest in living in urban areas where LGBTQ communities took as safe havens is driving up the costs of doing business and living in these areas, which pushing out the incumbent more economically vulnerable LGBTQ residents and businesses in favor of entrants with stronger financial standing, with fewer LGBTQ folks.
-Resulting dispersion and dilutionof LGBTQ community and spending, in turn, further restricts the revenue of remaining LGBTQ-serving businesses.
+But today, increased interest in living in urban areas where LGBTQ communities took as safe havens is driving up the costs of doing business and living in these areas, which pushed out the incumbent more economically vulnerable LGBTQ residents and businesses in favor of entrants with stronger financial standing, with fewer LGBTQ folks.
+Resulting dispersion and dilution of the LGBTQ community and spending, in turn, further restricts the revenue of remaining LGBTQ-serving businesses.